 By Natalie Deduck from The Best of Turin

 Turin’s Royal Armory is one of the biggest museums dedicated to military weapons.
 It was created in 1832 and houses over 5000 items.
-One of the most famous items of the collection is a sword carried by Napoleon Bonaparte in battle.
+One of the most famous items in the collection is a sword carried by Napoleon Bonaparte in battle.

 Mole Antonelliana, Turin